 ”We don’t have clear guidance either.”

 What does this mean for parents?
 Don’t assume your child’s teacher has clarity they don’t have.
 If there’s a rule in place, it may be poorly thought through.
 If there’s no rule, the teacher is making individual calls in real time.
-Judgment calls made in ambiguity are more easily understood when you know the ambiguity exists.
+Judgment calls made under genuine ambiguity are easier to understand when you know the ambiguity exists.

 ”The ‘just ban it’ approach isn’t working.”